microsoft/WhatTheHack/039-AKSEnterpriseGrade/Coach/Solution-05.md

 - Dedicated subnets per nodepool in preview at the time of this writing
 - Understand how taints/tolerations work for nodepool scheduling
-- When using Kubenet networking, only Calico networking policy is currently avaialble in AKS (this may change in the future)
+- When using Kubenet networking, only Calico networking policy is currently available in AKS (this may change in the future)
 - When using Azure CNI networking, you may use either Calico or Azure networking policy.
 - Switching between kubenet and Azure CNI networking is not possible after a cluster has been deployed.
   - Students will need to re-deploy a new cluster to change the networking type OR apply a networking policy!